 Tables: Tables, maps, and figures are to be numbered and have a heading/caption.
 Do NOT place them in the body of the text; instead, place them at the end of the manuscript.
 After reformatting, we shall insert them into the text during page layout.

-Keywords and abstract: Please provide between 3–7 keywords and an abstract of no more than 180 words, and a 5–7 words short title.
+Keywords, abstract, and short title: Please provide between 3–7 keywords, an abstract of no more than 180 words, and a 5–7 words short title.

-Notes: Use endnotes, not footnotes.
+Notes: Use footnotes, not endnotes.
 To make a reference, please use (a) the author’s last name + (b) an abbreviation of the title of the book or article + (c) page number.
 For example:

 - John P. Dean and Alex Rosen, A Manual of Intergroup Relations (Chicago: University of Chicago Press, 1955), 187 can be referred to as: Dean & Rosen, Manual, 187;

 - E. M. Mendelson, ‘A Messianic Buddhist Association in Upper Burma’, Bulletin of the School of Oriental and African Studies 24, no. 1: 570 can be referred to as: Mendelson, ‘A Messianic Buddhist Association’, 570.